The emergent dynamics of double-folded randomly branching ring polymers: ACKNOWLEDGMENT

 We gratefully acknowledge the support of the Centre Blaise Pascal's IT test platform at ENS de Lyon (Lyon, France) for facilities.
 The platform operates the SIDUS solution \cite{Quemener:CBP2013} developed by Emmanuel Quemener.
 We thank Angelo Rosa and Cedric Vaillant for valuable discussions, and Ali Farnudi for his technical support.
 IJ and RE acknowledge funding from CNRS 80 Prime (MIMIC project).
+RE has greatly benefited from discussions with Michael Rubinstein, Dimitris Vlassopoulos and Charles M. Schroeder at and after the 2023 Cecam workshop on ring dynamics in Prato.